dk8moore/postmary/README.md

 # Django SaaS Boilerplate

-This project is a boilerplate for building SaaS applications with Django and React.
+This project is a boilerplate for building SaaS applications with Django and React, featuring real-time notifications using Django Channels and WebSockets.

 ## Requirements

 - Python 3.10 or higher
 - PostgreSQL
 - Node.js and npm (for React frontend)
+- Redis (for real-time communication)

 ## Setup